fakoredeDamilola/ql-student-expenses-ionic/README.md

 6. run "ionic serve" (will open up a page in browser)
 7. Home Page has more instructions and overview

-** You should have 2 termianals running, one for the server, and one for the client...
+** You should have 2 terminals running, one for the server, and one for the client...

 ## Deploying